ddsimoes/sd2-kotlin/sd2-spec.md

 ## 1. Overview

-SD2 (Structured Data Description Language v2) is a context-free, declarative language for describing structured data and domain-specific languages.
+SD2 (Structured Data Description Language) is a context-free, declarative language for describing structured data and domain-specific languages.
 It serves as a meta-format like XML, JSON, and YAML.

 Design Goals:
 - Context-free parsing without schema information